 The University of Utah Hospital has received a $495,000 grant to create and implement a plan to improve patient care, the university said Monday.

-The first stage of the program will be to restructure patient care by forming multispecialty service teams to coordinate patient care across boundaries that have frequently led to fragmentation of services, Beck said.
+The first stage of the program will be to restructure patient care by forming multispecialty service teams to coordinate patient care across boundaries that have frequently led to fragmentation of services, said Beck.